felipi/coleta/README.md

 coleta
 ======

-A site for collector collecting things.
+A site for collectors collecting things.